Why?

 Question: Why on earth do we need yet another New Testament Bible?

 Answer: Because there are gaps in the New Testament that can be closed.
-Closing these gaps leads to greater power, truth, reality and faith.
+Closing these gaps leads to far greater confidence, power, goodness, truth, and faith based reality.

 Closing the Gap